techgnosis/tanzu-gitops/README.md

 * Download BOSH manifest to TKGI repo
 * How to install everything at once
 * How do you provide a username and password to `pks get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC
-* Get KES installed so everything can be in YAML.
-Otherwise GitOps does not work.
 * Switch from nginx to Contour using the Bitnami chart
 * Switch to Bitnami for Harbor
-* Switch to HelmReleases using Helm operator

-Everything you need to deploy the Tanzu Lab application.
-Tanzu Lab is made up of Spring PetClinic and some other service I haven't decided on yet.

-`setup.sh` - creates the Namespace, creates a TLS secret for Ingress, creates a Registry secret for TBS, and creates the TBS Images for PetClinic and the other service

-`manifests` - all the K8s manifests to deploy Tanzu Lab

-`pipeline` - all the files needed to create the pipeline for Tanzu Lab.